St. Ann's Warehouse: 2000s

 In 2006/2007, St. Ann's produced two World Premieres: Lou Reed's Berlin, directed by Julian Schnabel, which traveled to the Sydney Festival, Australia and subsequently toured 14 European cities in summer 2007; and Part 2 of Cynthia Hopkins' Accidental Trilogy, Must Don't Whip 'Um.
 St. Ann's received four Drama Desk Award nominations for its productions of Les Freres Corbusier's Hell House and Daniel Kramer's Woyzeck in 2006.
 The season ended with Hal Willner's Rogues Gallery Live, a gala benefit concert, featuring Bryan Ferry, Gavin Friday, Lou Reed, Laurie Anderson, Janine Nichols, Jennie Muldaur, Kembra, Baby Gramps, Antony, and others.

 In 2009, a plan was announced to convert and move to a Tobacco Warehouse at 45 Water Street, but those plans were delayed by legal disputes.
 Beginning with the Fall 2012 season, St. Ann's moved to a 19,000 square foot industrial space at 29 Jay Street.
 In Fall 2013, they were able to break ground on the Tobacco Warehouse site, which opened in Fall 2015.

-Recent years have seen St. Ann's Warehouse activate two found warehouse spaces as popular, versatile theaters in DUMBO, where the organization has established itself as an international center for such innovative companies as the National Theatre of Scotland, Kneehigh and Druid Theaters, Poland's TR Warszawa, as well as American masters, The Wooster Group and Mabou Mines.
-It has become an artistic home to such theater makers as Enda Walsh ("The Walworth Farce", "Penelope", "Misterman" with Cillian Murphy); John Tiffany and Steven Hoggett (the acclaimed "Black Watch" and "Let the Right One In"), director Emma Rice ("Brief Encounter", "Tristan & Yseult") and Grzegorz Jarzyna, whose outdoor "Macbeth" was staged in a former Tobacco Warehouse on the waterfront.
+In recent years, St. Ann's Warehouse has activated two found warehouse spaces as theaters in DUMBO, where the organization has hosted companies such as the National Theatre of Scotland, Kneehigh and Druid Theaters, Poland's TR Warszawa, as well as The Wooster Group and Mabou Mines.
+It has become an artistic home to theater makers such as Enda Walsh ("The Walworth Farce", "Penelope", "Misterman" with Cillian Murphy); John Tiffany and Steven Hoggett ("Black Watch" and "Let the Right One In"), director Emma Rice ("Brief Encounter", "Tristan & Yseult") and Grzegorz Jarzyna, whose outdoor "Macbeth" was staged in a former Tobacco Warehouse on the waterfront.
 In 2014, St. Ann's began the development of that same Tobacco Warehouse as a permanent home for the next fifty years.
 The new St. Ann's Warehouse opened its doors in Fall 2015.
 The Marvel Architects-designed structure won a 2016 American Institute of Architects New York Chapter Design Award.

 Taylor Mac presented A 24-Decade History of Popular Music in which judy presents a 24-hour performance that covers popular music in the United States from 1776–2016.
 This presentation received a Special Citation from the Obie Awards presented by the American Theatre Wing.
 This production was also a finalist for the Pulitzer Prize for Drama.